-After Chuck passed away I was faced with living each new ensuing holiday alone.
+After Chuck passed away I was faced with living each new approaching holiday alone.
 The Firsts: first Christmas, first birthdays, first anniversaries, and all the other special occasions that we normally celebrated together, loomed in the near distance.
 Anticipating the various occasions created anxiety within me as I tried to figure out how to brace myself for the rush of emotions I was surely expecting to feel.

 The First Valentine’s Day was a mere few weeks after my husband’s actual death.
 It seemed to approach slowly and quickly, as time moves differently after loss.
 I no longer experienced each day singularly, but more as a stream of time: night/day… day/night.

-On February 14th, 2009,I was searching in my collection of cards to finish writing thank you’s to those who had sent condolences.
+On February 14th, 2009, the very first Valentine’s Day since Chuck’s recent death, I was searching in my collection of cards to finish writing thank you’s to those who had sent condolences.
 As I rummaged through the various cards I came across a beautiful Valentine’s Day card, never sent, to me from Chuck.

 I was so startled and touched, that I wept uncontrollably and fell back into my husband’s leather recliner, which had become a comfortable resting place for me.
-As I sat reading the words on the card paying special attention to his signature, I absentmindedly slipped my hands into the side of the chair.I felt something and pulled out a Scrabble tile with the C on it.
+As I sat reading the words on the card paying special attention to his signature, I absentmindedly slipped my hands into the side of the chair.I felt something and pulled out a Scrabble tile with a C on it.
 I wondered if these were signs of love that were being sent to me so soon after his death.
 Had he put the card in that place for me to find?
 Had he deliberately hidden the Scrabble tile in the side of his chair hoping I would find it on a day when I needed to be comforted more than ever?

 What I’ve learned about love…it’s abiding and it’s all around

 When we lose a spouse we cannot really know where they’ve gone to next.
 Are they just gone?
 Will they come back?
 Have they gone to another plane?
 Will we see them again?
 Can they hear our cries of sorrow?
 Do they cry with us?
 However, I do believe that we can receive signs from those who have passed away.
-We have to believe that our love for them is the fuel that empowers the spirit to reach out and let us know that they’re okay, you’re going to be okay, and it’s okay for one to move on with one’s life in this place.
+We have to believe that our love for them is the fuel that empowers their spirit to reach out and let us know that they’re okay, you’re going to be okay, and it’s okay for one to move on with one’s unfinished life in this place.

-Whether via a dream, soft touch, a note scribbled in our loved one’s handwriting or a possession of our lost love, found when we least expect it, I believe that these are all signs from those we have lost.
+Whether via a dream, soft touch, a note scribbled in our loved one’s handwriting or a former possession of our lost love, found when we least expect it, I believe that these are all signs from those we have lost.
 One just has to be open, and know that anything is possible when someone passes away.
-We must also pay attention to the subtle and sometimes not-so-subtle signs of assurance that tell us that our loved ones are keeping watch and sending love our way.
+We must also pay attention to the subtle and sometimes not-so-subtle signs of assurance that tell us that our loved ones are keeping watch and still sending love our way.

-Happy Valentine’s Day !
+Happy Valentine’s Day